yao-pkg/pkg-binaries/README.md

 <a href="https://www.buymeacoffee.com/MVg9wc2HE" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 Collection of NodeJS precompiled binaries to use with [pkg][207006e9].
-Please submit a pull request if you have others that are not present in pkg resources.
+Please submit a pull request if you have others that are not present here.

+**ALL BINARIES HAVE BEEN MOVED TO RELEASES ASSETS.
+YOU WILL FIND ALL BINARIES [HERE](https://github.com/robertsLando/pkg-binaries/releases/tag/v1.0.0)**

 ## Usage